 Does LECOM offer Early Decision Admissions?

 In addition to the regular application and admission process, the LECOM School of Pharmacy will again be accepting Early Decision applications for next year’s admissions cycle.
-Although PharmCAS has yet to set their Early Decision dates for next year, it typically opens in mid-July and runs until early September.
+The Early Decision period typically opens in mid-July and runs until early September.
 We encourage you to review PharmCAS policy on early admission prior to submitting your application.
-If you have any questions, please contact us at firstname.lastname@example.org or email@example.com.
+If you have any questions, please contact us at email@example.com or firstname.lastname@example.org.

 Does LECOM have a 3-year or 4-year pharmacy program?

 The LECOM School of Pharmacy offers three pathways to pursue the Doctor of Pharmacy degree.

 - The Erie, PA campus offers an innovative, three-year, year-round pathway.
 The students at the Erie Campus attend school year-round, including summers, and have about 1-2 weeks off between each term.

 - At the Bradenton, FL Campus, students attend four years and have a summer break; however, some of the experiential rotations take place in the summer (specifically after P1 year and P3 year).